Nottingham-CTU/Advanced-Reports/README-InstrumentQ.md

 Here you can specify which fields should be displayed.
 If no fields are specified, all fields from the selected instruments will be displayed.
 You can specify calculation logic instead of a field name to perform that calculation as part of the report.

+### Grouping

+This allows you to group the data by one or more of the fields, and apply functions to the remaining fields.
+This is useful for example if you want to group the data by DAG, you can group on the DAG field and return averages, sums, percentages or min/max values of the other fields.

+For the **mean** and **percentage** functions, fractional values in the form `num/count` can be supplied, such that the `num` and `count` values from each row are summed together, and the result is the sum of the `num` values divided by the sum of the `count` values.
+Where a single number is used without a `count` value, this is equivalent to a `count` value of `1`.
+The **percentage** function is equivalent to the **mean** function, but the result is multiplied by 100 and displayed with a percent sign.

+If grouping is selected, it must be selected for all fields.